hrithikvish/androidCheats/README.md

       Fragment File - requestQueue = Volley.newRequestQueue(requireContext());

 8. Image not showing -
-      android:src (if youre using somoething else)
+      android:src (if youre using something else)

 9. Image Not Loading from api url -
       Add this in Manifest - <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>